Stairs for Your Tiny Home

 Why this option makes sense:

-• Still cheap once materials are counted
+• Still affordable once materials are counted

 • You control width, depth, and look